2020 © DHCAE Tools GmbH I Contact I Disclaimer

 Transition from VoF areas (red) to Lagrangian particles (green) during atomisation from a swirl nozzle

-Adaptive grids and particle cloud in the fuel injection benchmark - please click on image
+Adaptive grids and particle cloud in the liquid jet in cross flow benchmark - please click on image